- Sensitive skin is easily irritated by stimuli that would not normally cause unpleasant reactions

 What Causes Skin Sensitivity?

-Irritant contact dermatitis is a rash that develops when the skin is injured by something toxic that it touches.
-Usually, symptoms will remain confined to the area that was in direct contact with the irritant.
+Symptoms include mild swelling, skin tightness, cracking, blisters and ulcers.
+Usually, symptoms are confined to the area that was in direct contact with the irritant.

 Certain environments can exacerbate skin sensitivity.
-For instance, during the winter, the heated air inside your house can dry out your skin.
-Overexposure to wind and cold air can also harm the skin’s natural protective barriers.
+During the winter, the heated air inside your house can wreak havoc on your skin.
+Overexposure to wind, cold air, sunlight and pollution can also harm the skin’s natural protective barrier.

 Overuse of skin care products